MaxGendron/expressjs-starter-kit/README.md

 Backend starter-kit for a MEAN stack app

-Disclaimer: This repo is no longer maintained, even though it may still be relevant.
+**Disclaimer**: This repo is no longer maintained, even though it may still be relevant.
 You can still use the [angular-starter-kit](https://github.com/MaxGendron/angular-starter-kit) with it, but you may need to change some stuff to make it work!

 ## Content